Welcome fellow traveler my name is Becca Levie. Here's is part of my story.

-companies, as well as military SARC units and Rape Crisis centers.
+all kinds of companies, as well as military SARC units and Rape Crisis centers.

-From 1993-2005 the title of Rapid Eye Technician- R.E.T is a process that duplicates Rem sleep
+In 1993 the title of Rapid Eye Technician- R.E.T is a process that duplicates Rem sleep

 while you are awake and works to release stress, trauma, limiting patterns and beliefs.
 This